lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 7. Perform scaling, concurrency, and failure tests.
 8. Validate results, produce reports with runtimes, cost, scalability curves, and recommendations.

-If you want, I can propose a concrete test matrix (specific cluster sizes, instance types, scale factors, and spark config settings) tailored to your cloud provider and expected data volumes.

 ## What are the main differences between TPC-DS and TPC-DI benchmarks, and why might you choose TPC-DI for assessing Databricks data warehousing solutions?
 High-level difference